 The boat is moored a thirty minute taxi ride away from Gdansk airport (IATA code: GDN).

 The boat is a 30-minute taxi ride from St Petersburg airport (IATA code: LED)

-If you are on Leg 2 of the expedition you will need to get a visa (some countries are exempt – please check for your passport).
+If you are sailing into or out of Russia, you will need to get a visa (some countries are exempt – please check for your passport).
 We will issue letters of invitation three months before the start date.
 You will need to book in at your local Russian embassy and use this letter of invitation to get your visa.
 It is necessary to provide biometric data so you cannot do this remotely.

 AGE & EXPERIENCE

 These adventure sailing holidays are open to everyone aged 18 years and over.
 If you are aged 70 or over, or have any concerns about your health, we ask that you get a doctor’s note before booking.
 This is just to make as certain as possible that you will be okay out on the water.